 If the last time you reviewed or upgraded your travel policy was more than a year ago, it’s outdated and needs a refresher.
-If your company is small and has low turnover, you could probably get away with making small tweaks and optimizations.
+If your company is small and has low turnover, you could probably get away with making small tweaks and optimisations.

 But if you have a larger company with multiple departments and higher turnover, you probably need to do an overhaul and review it more regularly.
-We’re not saying you have to change it every time someone is hired or leaves the company, but making sure it’s relevant to the people who are there and are traveling matters!
+We’re not saying you have to change it every time someone is hired or leaves the company, but making sure it’s relevant to the people who are there and are travelling matters!

 Corporate Traveller conducted a survey in 2022, which showed that 48% of respondents didn’t know if their company had resources for specific traveller profiles, while 41% said their company didn’t provide resources for specific traveller profiles.
 This really goes to show that there’s room for improvement in how policies are built to support their people and their businesses.

-A people-first travel program and policy have become necessary as the world grows and begins to understand neurodiversity, disabilities, and cultural differences.
+A people-first travel programme and policy have become necessary as the world grows and begins to understand neurodiversity, disabilities, and cultural differences.
 When we learn about our team members’ diverse needs, we can better understand how to support them when they venture abroad for our businesses.

 We recommend policy reviews every 3-6 months, but at the minimum, once per year.

 Business travel is so unpredictable, as we’ve seen in recent years.
 There will always be circumstances you can’t avoid as a company, but making sure that you have the necessary checks and balances in place can help to make things just a little easier.
-If you have groups traveling, VIPS, or people heading to high-risk destinations, it’s important that your policy is relevant.
+If you have groups travelling, VIPS, or people heading to high-risk destinations, it’s important that your policy is relevant.